Respecting and protecting your privacy

-CPD for Me Group of Companies is bound by the National Privacy Principles set out in the Privacy Act 1988 of the Commonwealth of Australia.
+CPD for Me Group of Companies (CPD for Me, MidCoast Digital, CPD-LIVE, CPD Summit and KnowLaw) are bound by the National Privacy Principles set out in the Privacy Act 1988 of the Commonwealth of Australia.
 This policy statement affirms our commitment to comply with those principles and sets out why and how we collect your personal information (IP) and the rights and obligations that we both have in relation to that information.

 We respect your privacy and seek to protect it.

-Generally, we collect your IP to provide you with products and services and to administer our relationship with you.
-We may also collect IP for marketing purposes and to provide you with information about special events, products and services (both our own and those of other companies) that may be of interest to you.
-We may also collect information so that we can report to the session speakers who has accessed their material or participated in their webinars.
+Generally, we collect your PI to provide you with products and services and to administer our relationship with you.
+We may also collect PI for marketing purposes and to provide you with information about special events, products and services (both our own and those of other companies) that may be of interest to you.
+We may also collect information so that we can report to the CPD session speakers who have accessed their material or participated in their webinars.

-We primarily collect IP directly from you through written, electronic and/or verbal means of communication when you interact with us for example when:
+We primarily collect PI directly from you through written, electronic and/or verbal means of communication when you interact with us for example when:

 2. Use and Disclosure

 Your personal information may be used for a number purposes including but not limited to the following:

 to administer our relationship with you;